pickr02/cumbria-moths/core/docs/docs-site-config.md

 # General site configuration
-The file `site.txt` is the main site configuration page which must be created by the site admin and placed in the folder `user/config`.
+The file `site.txt` is the main site configuration page which you must be create and place in the folder `user/config`.
 The format in which the configuration options are laid out (described below) is known as YAML (pronounced 'yamel').
 YAML files normally have a '.yml' file extension, but this configuration file has the file extension '.txt' to make it easy to open and edit with any text editor.

 ## General format
 The general format for configuration options is: